openharmony/docs/en/device-dev/quick-start/faq.md

     ```

-## What should I do if the message "module 'platform' has no attribute 'linux\_distribution'" is displayed during hb Installation?<a name="section10871523332"></a>
+## What should I do if the message "module 'platform' has no attribute 'linux\_distribution'" is displayed during hb installation?<a name="section10871523332"></a>

 -   **Symptom**